How to set up Timeneye based on your company's needs

 In this scenario, we recommend still using the Projects feature but giving the projects the names of your clients.

 Indeed the phases can be the activities you do for your clients.

 What if I need to classify my time with multiple labels?

-The tags are basically labels that you use to further categorize your time.
+The tags are labels that you use to categorize your time further.

 Tags are grouped in tag lists for order and reporting purposes.

-The top-level of permission is Owner, who has access to all of Timeneye’s features.
+The top permission level is the Owner, who can access all of Timeneye’s features.
 Then there is the Admin, who has access to all of Timeneye’s features, except starting a subscription or deleting the workspace.

-Simple members can only track time for the project they are part of, and do some reporting but only of their own time.
+Simple members can only track time for the project they are part of and do some reporting but only on their own time.